Bring Medicare home!

 WHY?

 Our Filipino American immigrant professionals are retiring at the rate of 100 PER DAY.
 They are part of the daily "tsunami" of 10,000 baby boomers who reach 65-years.
 Under U.S. law, they can take their Social Security pensions anywhere in the world.
-However, the law does not provide long-term Medicare benefit coverage overseas – unlike private medical insurance.
+However, the law does not provide long-term Medicare benefit coverage overseas.

 With decades of work, they have paid into Medicare.
 They deserve portability of benefits at internationally accredited hospitals and health care providers in the country of their birth.